Giannis Mousouris

+Giannis Mousouris (Γιάννης Μουσούρης; born 28 January 1951) is a Greek former professional footballer who played as right back.
+Mousouris started his professional career at Ethnikos Piraeus, where he played for 4 years before moving to AEL.
+In 1977, he was transferred to AEK Athens, where he won 2 championships and a domestic double.
+From 1982 to 1985, he played for a season to Veria, Rodos and Korinthos respectively, befored ending his career.

 Club career

 Born and raised in Piraeus, Mousouris started his career at the local club of Peramaikos.
-In 1970 he moved to Argonaftis Piraeus and with his appearances, he didn't take long to sign in one of the most famous clubs in the area, Ethnikos Piraeus, as he did in 1971.
-In the team's academies, he enacted with football on a systematic level and there he had the chance to work under two British coaches, Vic Buckingham and John Mortimore, who, although managers of the then men's team, worked twice a week with the infrastructure departments.
+In 1970 he moved to Argonaftis Piraeus and with his appearances, he didn't take long to sign in one of the most famous clubs in the area, Ethnikos Piraeus in 1971.
+In the academies of Ethnikos, he enacted with football on a systematic level and there he had the chance to work under two British coaches, Vic Buckingham and John Mortimore, who, although being managers of the men's team, worked twice a week with the infrastructure departments.
 Thus, from early on he learned to work hard in training and this helped to promote him to the first team in the summer of 1971.
 Competing as a striker, the young Mousouris found himself competing alongside players such as Michalis Kritikopoulos and Takis Chatziioannoglou for a position in the team's offensive line.
-At that time, the Thessalian BIOCARPET group of companies, which has taken over the wheel at AEL, since the beginning of the 70s, decided to strengthen the team's roster, in order to elevate the ckub and make them permanent in the first division.
+At that time, the Thessalian group of companies, BIOCARPET which has taken over the wheel at AEL, since the beginning of the 70s, decided to strengthen the team's roster, in order to elevate the club and make them permanent in the first division.
 Among the transfer moves of the time, was the acquisition of Mousouris from Ethnikos in the summer of 1975.